jaclu/iSH-IP-stats/README.md

 ## Purpose

-Current IP info can be found in iOS-Settings, theese are just some utilities to get the same info directly inside iSH.
+Current IP information can be found in iOS settings; these are just some utilities to retrieve the same information directly within iSH.
+Since IP information isn't directly available in iSH, this approach triggers Shortcuts when the network is connected or disconnected.

 ## tools provided